 Cardiology

-Spencer Private Hospitals offers a range of diagnostic tests and treatments.
-Our cardiologists have built up many years of experience and expertise, enabling them to facilitate rapid and accurate diagnoses including:
+Our Cardiologists have built up many years of experience and expertise, enabling them to facilitate rapid and accurate diagnoses of conditions such as:

 • Heart rhythm management and permanent pacemaker implantation